 CBGA plays a critical role in the hemp plants development.
 Not only does it convert to CBG, but it also serves as the foundational acidic cannabinoid that facilitates the production of other cannabinoids in the hemp plant, including CBDA and THCA.

-Research has found CBGA can help patients with metabolic disorders, such as Type 2 Diabetes.
-CBGA can inhibit the enzyme aldose reductase, a key enzyme involved is diabetic complications and helps to modulate the lipid metabolism.
+Research has found CBGA can help patients with metabolic disorders.
+CBGA can inhibit the enzyme aldose reductase, a key enzyme to modulate the lipid metabolism.
 When compared to CBG, CBGA had a greater effect in this instance.

 CBGA was also found to have a greater antioxidant effect than CBG, making CBGA a greater plant-derived therapeutic to help with conditions that involve oxidative stress.